Pseudoliparis swirei: Etymology

 Pseudoliparis swirei is named for Herbert Swire, the First Navigating Sub-Lieutenant of HMS Challenger and author of The Voyage of the Challenger, a personal narrative of the historic circumnavigation of the globe in the years 1872-1876.
 In 1876 the expedition found the Challenger Deep, habitat of the Mariana snailfish.

 Reproduction

-A study of mature females showed that mature eggs of this fish species are unusually large, up to 9.4 mm in diameter.
+A study of females showed that mature eggs are unusually large, up to 9.4 mm in diameter.
 In total, there were up to 23 mature eggs for each female (each larger than 5 mm in diameter), which were alternated with immature, small eggs, the number of which was about 850.
 Eggs of intermediate size were rarely seen.
 Even in the largest eggs, no structures were found that indicate the development of the embryo within the eggs.
 There are indications that the larvae of P. swirei and at least some other hadal fish spend time in the open water at relatively shallow depths, less than 1000 m.